Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • Connect passengers on local bus services to future rapid transit network

-Integration with the Northwest Rapid Transit line has created the opportunity for a more efficient station, and for all platforms to be located off-street with buses crossing rather than stopping on Gunton Drive to collect passengers.
-The bus station will be at the heart of the connected public transport network for Northwest Auckland, connecting local bus users with express services to the city centre.
+Integration with the Northwest Busway has created the opportunity for a more efficient station, and for all platforms to be located off-street.
+The bus station will be at the heart of a public transport network for Northwest Auckland, connecting local bus users with express services to and from the city centre as well as around the north west.
+The Northwest Busway includes a park and ride station at Brigham Creek and stations at Westgate, Royal Road, Lincoln Road, Te Atatū, Point Chevalier and Western Springs.

 Learn more about our plans by visiting the project page below.